-- All requirements for master's degrees and the doctoral program in Counseling must be met within a six-year period of the beginning date of program. - Due to the cohort model, all requirements for the doctoral program in Education must be completed within six years.
+• All requirements for master's and doctoral degrees must be met within a six-year period of the beginning date of the program.

 CONDITIONAL ADMISSION (GPA)

 If the admissions requirements for GPA are not fully met, the Program Director for the student's respective program will review the applicant's file and may grant admittance to the program on a conditional status.
 A student receiving conditional admission will be placed on probation their first nine (9) hours in the program.
 The student must earn a cumulative GPA of 3.0 at the completion of the probationary period.